All Products

 Set the synchronization policy

-Exclude DDL Operations
+Exclude DDL Statements

-• Yes: does not synchronize DDL operations.
+• Select Yes to not synchronize DDL operations.

-• No: synchronizes DDL operations.
+• Select No to synchronize DDL operations.

 Important

-DML statements for synchronization
+DML Statements for Synchronization

 Conflict Resolution Policy